0x4337/0x4337/README.md

 ## 🚀 About Me

-I'm a `Full-Stack Web Developer`, passionate about `web3, trading and blockchain tech`, currently working 24/7 on `an automated copy trading platform`.
+I'm a `Full-Stack Web Developer`, passionate about `web3, trading and blockchain tech`, currently working 24/7 on `an automated cryptocurrency copy trading platform`.

 ---